AnkushSHARMA4002/groq_qna_api/README.md

 ## Overview

-This project converts the Day 5 Groq AI Productivity Assistant CLI application into a FastAPI-based REST API.
+This project converts the Groq AI Productivity Assistant CLI application into a FastAPI-based REST API.
 Users can send tasks through API requests and receive AI-generated responses powered by Groq.

 ## Features